-4.6 Archaeological Succession Track (A.S.T.)
+4.6 Archaeological Succession Tracks (A.S.T.)

-- 4.61 The Archaeological Succession Track (A.S.T.) contains a horizontal track for each nation.
+- 4.61 The Archaeological Succession Tracks (A.S.T.) contains a horizontal track for each nation.
 Each player's succession marker moves along his nation's track from left to right.
 There are a total of sixteen spaces on each track, including the start arrow and the finish square. - 4.62 The A.S.T. is divided into five regions (called epochs) by shading: the Stone Age, Early Bronze Age, Late Bronze Age, Early Iron Age, and Late Iron Age.
-Not all nations enter the same epochs at the same time. - 4.62 Trade Card Stacks are used to hold the various trade cards during play.
-There are nine stacks, one for each level of trade card.
-The number of players will determine how many trade cards are in play (14.3).
+Not all nations enter the same epochs at the same time.